Want to hit the open road in Spain? Get to grips with driving in your new home with our guide to driving and parking in Spain

 Citizens from EU/EEA countries (EU plus Iceland, Lichtenstein, and Norway) only require a valid driver’s license from their home country to drive in Spain, as long as it has a photograph on it.
 If not, drivers must have their passport alongside their license.

-Nationals from outside the EU/EEA can drive in Spain using their existing foreign driver’s license, provided it is accompanied by an International Driving Permit.
+Nationals from outside the EU/EEA can drive in Spain using their existing foreign driver’s license.
+However, you must also have an International Driving Permit.

 Driving and carrying only one of these, or none at all, can lead to a €500 fine, and you could be obliged to pay the fine on the spot with cash or a credit/debit card if you don’t have a NIE number or Spanish residency, although a 50% discount is applied to immediate payments.

-If you are a younger driver please bear in mind that the minimum age to drive a car in Spain is 18.
-If you are 17 or younger you will be unable to drive, even if you have previously been issued a license in your home country.
+The minimum age to drive a car in Spain is 18.
+If you’re 17 or younger you will be unable to drive, even if you have previously been issued a license in your home country.

 Spanish licenses for foreign residents living in Spain